Professional estate planning and administration services

 Estate planning helps to minimise tax, avoid legal tie-ups and ensures your wishes are followed.
 Importantly, if you die without a surviving spouse/parent to take care of your children, you can express who you would like to have custody of them.

-Everyone, regardless of financial status or age, can benefit from having an estate plan – assuming you have assets to leave and people to leave them to.
+Everyone, regardless of financial status or age, can benefit from having an estate plan if they have assets to leave and people to leave them to.

 Estate planning protects your personal assets, including some aspects of your business.
 Succession planning focuses exclusively on safeguarding the continued operation of a business.
 Estate planning doesn’t guarantee the continuation of your business, but focuses on the distribution of your assets.